 Yet impressive though it was, the A4 was not (except in Hitler’s dreams) a war-winning weapon, its range and destructiveness were adequate for a European war, but not for a global conflagration.
 Aware of this, von Braun and his team had investigated longer ranged A4 derivatives.
 One result was the A9, a winged A4, which was intended to glide up to 800km (497 miles) from its launch site, but von Braun was thinking on a yet more grandiose scale.

 The Germans planned a piloted craft based on this research.
 Among the engineering drawings of the A9 discovered after the war were a set showing the rocket modified with a pressurised cockpit and a tricycle undercarriage.
 Capable of a maximum speed of Mach 3.4 at an altitude of 20km, its performance would have been astonishing for the 1940s.
 The purpose of this vehicle is unclear; many sources claim that this was a suicide bomber, imagining a fanatical Nazi pilot steering his craft into the Empire State Building or the White House.
 Ignoring the infeasibility of this scenario, the craft had no space for a warhead and was meant to land on a runway for reuse, presumably it was for high speed research or possibly reconnaissance missions.
 Combined with an A10 booster, this manned craft could cross the Atlantic in 40 minutes, or fly above the Kármán line (assuming it all worked as planned, an unlikely prospect).
 This never happened and this vehicle was never built.
 No Nazi astronauts flew into space on it and no CGI images, however pretty, will ever make this true.
 Yuri Gagarin was the first man in space, and the first German in space was Sigmund Jähn who visited Salyut 6 in 1978.

 Further decrying the modern myths, the combined A9/10 vehicles were not meant to launch payloads into orbit.
 However von Braun did claim that during the war that he had designed a reusable orbital space vehicle to assemble and service a wheel-shaped space station.
-This seems to have been a lie aimed at his US Army captors perhaps to help sell his services to them.
-He called the spacecraft and its launch vehicle the A11/12 and they appear to have actually been designed when he was in detention in 1946.
+This seems to have been a lie aimed to promote his abilities to his US Army captors, perhaps to help sell his services to them.
+He called the conceptual spacecraft and its launch vehicle the A11/12 and they appear to have actually been designed while he was in detention in 1946.
 Again this project was never built and was far beyond 1940s technology, designed without later knowledge of high-speed aerodynamics and atmospheric heating, the craft as planned would have disintegrated in flight had it been launched.

 The other great Nazi “space project” was Eugene Sänger’s Silbervogel (Silverbird) or “Antipodal Bomber”, a fully-fledged spaceplane.
 Sänger (1905-64) was a gifted engineer who had been investigating supersonic flight and rocket engines since the early 1930s, he continued this sort of forward-thinking throughout his career; by the 1950s he was designing starships.
 In the 1930s he sketched plans for a rocket-powered supersonic passenger aircraft (note that contemporary airliners were mainly biplanes which cruised at 160 km/h or so).
 Offered a post by the Luftwaffe (the Nazi armed forces jealously guarded their pet projects from each other; von Braun was employed by the army and later the SS, he and Sanger were kept ignorant of each other’s work), Sänger remodeled this civilian vehicle into an extraordinary bomber.

 A flattened metal cigar 28m long with stubby wings and a pressurized cockpit in its pointed nose , a Silverbird would have begun its mission pushed along a 3 km (2 mile) long monorail track somewhere in Germany by a large rocket-powered sled.
 Once airborne, the craft’s pilot would ignite its large rocket motor accelerating it to ten times the speed of sound.
 Gliding over the Atlantic, the Silverbird would drop up to eight tonnes of bombs (claims that it was meant to carry a nuclear device are once again recent inventions) on targets in the eastern US, before traversing the whole American continent.
 As it flew it would make a series of hops, soaring out of the atmosphere, then diving back.
 Each time it skipped into space it would lose velocity and radiate the heat generated by its hypersonic flight, avoiding the need for a heatshield.
 Finally it would land on a runway somewhere in the Pacific (presumably on some Japanese-occupied island) where a second track would launch it back to the Fatherland.

 Here is more breathless and unrealistic speculation.